-Wind, flying dirt and debris can cause itchy, irritated eyes.
-Cycling glasses can be worn to protect your eyes from these elements, can shield you from ultraviolet radiation and the sun, and can increase contrast to help you see pot holes, rocks, and other road conditions better.
-Lenses can be made to change color with the lighting conditions to accommodate the time of day and weather you ride in.
-They can even be fit with a prescription lens.
+When riding, a cyclist is exposed to wind that carries dirt and debris causing itchy and irritated eyes.
+Cycling glasses can protect your eyes from these elements, shield you from ultraviolet radiation and the sun, and increase contrast to help you see pot holes, rocks, and other road conditions better.
+Lenses can change color with the lighting conditions to accommodate the time of day and weather you ride in.
+They can fit with a prescription lens.
 Here is what to look for:

 Ultraviolet Protection: Since cycling takes place outside, you need to make sure your eyes are protected 100% from ultraviolet radiation.
 (See UV and its Effects on the Eyes

 Frame Style: Since riding takes place at a certain speed, and since flying dirt and debris is common in this activity, the best frame is going to be a wrapped around style.
 This will shield the eyes from the wind, important for contact lens wearers, as wind can cause the contacts to dry.
 Also, a wrap around style will also better keep dirt and debris out of the eyes.
 To offer proper ventilation for this style, the frame must have "air holes" or channels at the top of the frame to prevent fogging.
 An upper sweat bar can also help control fogging.
 Also, a frame that has interchangeable lenses will help those who ride in varying light conditions. (see lens colors below)